dotnet/docs/docs/csharp/language-reference/statements/fixed.md

 ---
-title: "fixed statement - C# reference"
+title: "fixed statement - pin a moveable variable"
-description: "Use the C# fixed statement to pin a moveable variable for the duration of the statement." ms.date: 09/09/2022
+description: "Use the C# fixed statement to pin a moveable variable for a block.
+Use the `fixed` statement to safely access the memory for a variable knowing that the memory location won't change." ms.date: 11/22/2022
 f1_keywords:
   - "fixed_CSharpKeyword"
   - "fixed"